Weston County, Wyoming: Politics

 Like all of the High Plains, and almost all of Wyoming, Weston County is overwhelmingly Republican.
 Since Wyoming statehood in 1890, it has been carried by a Democrat just three times.
 Woodrow Wilson carried the county in 1912 as a result of a split between the conservative incumbent William Howard Taft and Progressive ex-President Theodore Roosevelt, whilst in his two 1930s landslides Franklin D. Roosevelt became the other Democrat to win Weston County, although he defeated Republican Alf Landon in 1936 by just 109 votes.

 Subsequent to Lyndon Johnson losing the county to Barry Goldwater by just fifty-four votes in 1964, no Democrat has passed 35 percent of Weston County's vote.
-Indeed, Bill Clinton in 1996 was the last to pass twenty percent for the Democratic Party, and his wife Hillary lost Weston – and most High Plains counties – by worse than a ten-to-one margin in 2016 against Donald Trump.
+Indeed, Bill Clinton in 1996 was the last Democratic to pass twenty percent.

 The Wyoming Department of Corrections Wyoming Honor Conservation Camp & Boot Camp is located in Newcastle.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.